-"And that, I suppose, is one of your sisters?"
+"And that I suppose is one of your sisters."

-"Yes, madam," said Mrs Bennet, delighted to speak to Lady Catherine.
-"She is my youngest girl but one, my youngest of all is lately married; and my eldest is somewhere about the ground, walking with a young man, who, I believe, will soon become a part of the family."
+"Yes, madam," said Mrs. Bennet, delighted to speak to a Lady Catherine.
+"She is my youngest girl but one.
+My youngest of all is lately married, and my eldest is somewhere about the grounds, walking with a young man who, I believe, will soon become a part of the family."

-"You have a very small park here," returned Lady Catherine, after a short silence.
+"You have a very small park here," returned Lady Catherine after a short silence.

-"It is nothing in comparison of Rosings, my

-lady, I dare say; but, I assure you, it is much larger than Sir William Lucas's."
+"It is nothing in comparison of Rosings, my lady, I dare say; but I assure you it is much larger than Sir William Lucas's."

-"This must be a most inconvenient sittingroom for the evening in summer: the windows are full west."
+"This must be a most inconvenient sitting room for the evening, in summer; the windows are full west."

-Mrs Bennet assured her that they never sat there after dinner, and then added-
+Mrs. Bennet assured her that they never sat there after dinner, and then added:

-"May I take the liberty of asking your ladyship whether you left Mr and Mrs Collins well?"
+"May I take the liberty of asking your ladyship whether you left Mr. and Mrs. Collins well."